SCCapstone/LotSpotter/README.md

 "release" version, maybe how to sign it, and how to run that binary in an emulator or in a physical phone.

+To build a "release" version of our application, execute the following command with the /src/ folder of the project as your active directory:
+> ionic cordova build --release android

+This will place an unsigned .apk of the application at platforms/android/build/outputs/apk

+More detailed instructions on generating a release version of an ionic applicaton can be found [here](https://ionicframework.com/docs/v1/guide/publishing.html).

+To run this application on an emulator, execute the following command:
+> ionic cordova emulate android

 # Testing

 In 492 you will write automated tests.
 When you do you will need to add a